airr-community/airr-standards/docs/ogre/iarc_submission_ncbi.rst

    sequence.
 The record is deposited in one of the following:

-   *  Genbank: All inferences that have been performed on the submitters own data can be submitted as ??? to Genbank.
+   *  Genbank: All inferences that have been performed on the submitters own data CAN be submitted as [???] to Genbank.
 Note that Genbank typically only holds data that has a physical correlate which is not necessarily true for infered sequences.
+      Nevertheless NCBI currently accepts this as a kind of consensus building if it is performed on your own data.
+The Genbank record MUST link to the ``select set`` record (see 3.) via the ``DBLINK/DR`` field.
+Genbank records will be publicly available independent of other publications.

    *  TPA (Third-party annotation): A segment of Genbank dedicated inferences.
-Note that in contrast to Genbank, TPA does require a peer-reviewed publication describing the details of the inference process.
+Also the TPA record MUST link to the ``select set`` record (see 3.) via the ``DBLINK/DR`` field.
+Note that in contrast to Genbank, TPA does REQUIRE a peer-reviewed publication describing the details of the inference process before the record will be made publicly available.

    The format for both record types the Genbank format (link) with a standardized feature table (FT).
 Note that your initial submission